Introduction

 Initiate Credential

 The credential status changes to Active when the credential PIN is set on the credential, i.e. the credential is initiated.
-In this workflow, the user’s credential PIN will be unblocked and a new PIN set on the credential.
+In this workflow, the user’s credential PIN will be unblocked and a new PIN will be set on the credential.
 The credential can either be connected to the system or disconnected from the system to perform this task.

 If the user credential that is to be initiated is in the possession of the operator, attach the user credential and click the Active oval to select the operation to be performed.
 You will notice that vSEC:CMS automatically determines the user ID.
 Click the Execute button to start the flow.

-The operator can now enter a new user PIN and confirm this value, or if the user is with the operator, the user can enter their own PIN.
+The operator can now enter a new user PIN and confirm this value, or if the user is with the operator, the user can enter their PIN.
 The credential policy requirements set on the credential need to be satisfied.

-Select the user and click OK.
+- Select the user and click OK.

-Click the Execute button to start the operation.
+- Click Execute to start the operation.

 Inactivate Credential